-- storepath Allows to set the path to use as chunk store path for casync to a fixed one.
+- install-args Allows to specify additional arguments that will be passed to casync when installing an update.
+For example it can be used to include additional seeds or stores. - storepath Allows to set the path to use as chunk store path for casync to a fixed one.
 This is useful if your chunk store is on a dedicated server and will be the same pool for each update you perform.
 By default, the chunk store path is derived from the location of the RAUC bundle you install. - tmppath Allows to set the path to use as temporary directory for casync.
 The temporary directory used by casync can be specified using the TMPDIR environment variable.
 It falls back to /var/tmp if unset.
 If tmppath is set then RAUC runs casync with TMPDIR sets to that path.
-By default, the temporary directory is left unset by RAUC and casync uses its internal default value /var/tmp.
+By default, the temporary directory is left unset by RAUC and casync uses its internal default value /var/tmp. - use-desync=<true/false> If this boolean value is set to true, RAUC will use desync instead of casync.
+Desync support is still experimental, use with caution.